krisztin/krisztin.github.io/about.md

 </div>
 <div class="mar-tb-2">
 	<h4>Head of Audience Development | <a href="http://speceffectmedia.com/" target="_blank" rel="noopener">Special Effects Media - YouTube Multi-Channel Network</a> | 2013 - 2015</h4>
-	// Development of more than 40 channels from major broadcasters to brands and classic YouTubers;<br />
+	<p>// Development of more than 40 channels from major broadcasters to brands and classic YouTubers;<br />
 	// Storyboarding, writing, directing, recording and editing videos.
-Production based on analytics data;
+Production based on analytics data;</p>

+<p>Responsible for the development of both the website (Wordpress) and shop (Shopify) I have project managed larger changes and made small adjustments in code myself (e.g. new Shopify cart where you can add a donation value of your choosing to your order).</p>

+<p>During my time here, I have conducted user research with existing and new users, collected feedback from both users and stakeholders within the organisation and lastly, but perhaps most importantly, analysed user behaviour data from Google Analytics and Hotjar.
+As well as site specific research I have analysed fifty US charities with the most successful online fundraising profiles.</p>

+<p>Based on the above research I have suggested:</p>
+<li>Adding Stripe as a payment provider (with only Standard PayPal we've had a significant drop-out rate as people did not notice the option to pay with card)</li>
+<li>New menu system/page hierarchy (lots of important pages were buried in a maze of clicks)</li>
+<li>Picture/symbol heavy information pages to aid users with little English (an idea picked from our Vet Clinic)</li>
+<li>Filters for cats and dogs (i.e. age, can live indoors etc.)</li>
+<li>Donation boxes: widgets that can be placed on various parts of a page with three fixed value (£5, £20, £50) and a custom field</li>
+<li>How much of £1 goes to our cats and dogs to strengthen donor confidence</li>

 </div>
 <div class="mar-tb-2">
 	<h4>Social Media Consultant | Poleposition International | 2011 - 2013</h4>